alanszlosek/android-accelerometer-gps/readme.markdown

 * Only store the most accurate locations.
 Think I can tell the OS to only return fixes with at least a certain level of accuracy.
 * Perhaps: Add a map to the activity and show current location

+2012-07-14

+GPS timeout is mostly working.
+Still quirky ... too tired for any more tonight.